bakape/shamichan/README.md

 will automatically sync both ways.
 [More info](https://www.vagrantup.com/)

 ##Production
-* Have your webserver serve www/ (or wherever you've moved src, thumb, etc.)
+* Have your webserver serve `www/`
+  * Some features will not work without a dedicated webserver.
+It is highly recommended not to use the the default inbuilt webserver in production.
 * Run `node server/server.js` for just the server
 * config.DAEMON support is broken for now
 * You can update `config/hot.js` on-the-fly with `node server/kill.js`